SURGroup/UQpy/docs/source/architecture.rst

 Another module that has extensively restructured in v4 is the surrogates.
 Apart from the :class:`.SROM` method which was retained as an independent algorithm, the previous Kriging functionality was removed.
 It is now replaced with :class:`.GaussianProcessRegression`.
-The functionality of the Gaussian is constructed using object composition, and the specific implementation of :class:`.Regression` and :class:`.Kernel` abstract base classes.
+The functionality of the Gaussian is constructed using object composition, and the specific implementation of :class:`.Regression` and :class:`Kernel` abstract base classes.
 An additional functionality of constrained surrogates is added by implementing the :class:`.ConstraintsGPR` abstract class.
 The functionality of :class:`.PolynomialChaosExpansion` was rewritten from scratch to address some performance issues of v3.
 The Strategy Design pattern was used here as well, with three abstract base classes :class:`.Polynomials`,